ahelmi365/GET-JS-Talk/README.md

 - In frontend programming, promises are often used for network requests.
 - The Fetch API provides an interface for fetching resources.
 - It is a more powerful and flexible replacement for `XMLHttpRequest`.
-- For making a request and fetching a resource, use the fetch() method.
+- For making a request and fetching a resource, use the `fetch()` method.
 - It is a global method in Window object.
-- The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
+- The `fetch()` method takes one mandatory argument, the `path` to the resource you want to fetch.
+-  The `fetch()` method does not directly return the `JSON response body` but instead it returns a `promise` that resolves with a `Response object`.
+- The `Response object`, in turn, does not directly contain the actual `JSON response` body but is instead a representation of the entire `HTTP response`.
+- So, to extract the JSON body content from the Response object, we use the `json()` method
-- It returns a Promise that resolves to the Response to that request
+-  The `json()` returns a second promise that resolves with the `result` of parsing the response body text as `JSON`.
-- res.json() is a method on the response object that returns a promise to parse the body text as JSON
+- `json()` is a method on the response object that returns a `promise` to parse the body text as JSON

   ```js
   fetch("https://jsonplaceholder.typicode.com/todos/1")